Circus

 OUTCOME:

-To reduce demand for non-essential animal fur products and therefore transition factory farms to non-animal specialty crops.
-To influence public attitudes around wearing fur and other animal based textiles and to support the development of plant-based alternatives.
+To reduce demand for animal perofrmances and exhibitions and therefore transition the entertainment industry to voluntary participation only.
+To influence public attitudes around wild-animal based performances and to support the development of consent-based alternatives.

 HOW:

-Working directly with lawmakers in Washington, Massachusetts and direct corporate outreach to designers using fur in their products, like Louis Vuitton.
+Working directly with lawmakers in Washington and direct corporate outreach to exhibitors.

 Share by: